 Benjamin Keach, who possibly was the prime mover in the formation of the P.B.F., strongly disapproved of one of its regulations which specified ‘that it should be for the use and advantage of those churches only who go under the denomination of Particular Baptists’.
 So here we have an early indication of those for whose benefit the Fund was intended to operate.

 On 2nd October 1722 the church at Wapping, Little Prescott Street, under the leadership of Clendon Dawkes, joined the Fund.
-The next two pastors were Samuel Wilson and Abraham Booth, who were both involved with the P.B.F.
+The next three pastors were Samuel Wilson, Samuel Burford, and Abraham Booth, who were involved with the P.B.F.
 During their ministries well over £25,000 was subscribed to the Fund by various members.
 Joseph Ivimey said, “It is worthy of notice how greatly this single church has contributed … Let it not be forgotten that to the influence of the pastors of this church … the [Particular] Baptist Fund is chiefly indebted”.
-This church later moved to Commercial Street and then to Walthamstow, where it still meets today.
+This church later moved to Commercial Street, Little Alie Street and then to Walthamstow, where it still meets today.

-The Particular Baptist Fund still fulfils a valuable role in Baptist life.
-Particular Baptists would do well to interest themselves in the Fund, so that it can continue to play its full part in maintaining the understanding and proclamation of the doctrine of particular redemption.
+The Particular Baptist Fund still fulfills a valuable role in Baptist life.
+Particular Baptists would do well to interest themselves in the Fund so that it can continue to play its full part in maintaining the understanding and proclamation of the doctrine of particular redemption.